joshseifert/CursesUI-PostgreSQL-CS419/README.md

 # cs419-cursesui-db
-This project is an interface for a PostgreSQL database, written for CS 419 at OSU.
+This project is an interface for a PostgreSQL database, written for CS 419 at OSU, in collaboration with Emma Murray.

 Written in Python, this program uses the NCurses and Npyscreen libraries to create a terminal-independent GUI-like interface that can communicate with a database, similar to PHPMyAdmin.
 The intended users are people who are comfortable using the aforementioned database software.